ScandEval/ScandEval/docs/leaderboards/README.md

 ## 📊 How to Read the Leaderboards

-The main score column is the `rank` column, showing the [mean rank score](/methodology.md) of the model across all tasks.
+The main score columns are the `nlu_rank` and `nlg_rank` columns, showing the [mean rank score](/methodology.md) of the model across all [NLU and NLG tasks](/tasks), respectively.
 The lower the rank, the better the model.

-The columns that follow the `rank` column are metadata about the model:
+The columns that follow the rank columns are metadata about the model:

 - `num_model_parameters`: The total number of parameters in the model, in millions.
 - `vocabulary_size`: The size of the model's vocabulary, in thousands.